sadeeqilu/torre-test/LOGS.md

 *  I started testing the APIs given to see the output and how I can use it.

-*  I have finally decided that I will build an application that will work as self job finder
+*  I have finally decided that I will build an application that will work as self job finder.

+* I created a db schema and wrote my migration files

+*